 The Ravana Cave is located 2 kilometres outside of Ella town and lies 1370 metres above sea level.
 It is one of the most important tourists attractions with an historical value in Ella.
 The history of the Ravana cave is that King Rawana used this cave to hide the Princess Sita.
 If you are interested in the Sri Lankan history, and you’re ready to climb some stairs to see this cave, then the Ravana Cave is one of the must things to do in Ella Sri Lanka!

 The Nine Arch Bridge is located just outside of Ella Town in between the tea fields and is on the same way to Little Adam’s Peak.
 Completed in 1921, the Nine Arches Bridge is built entirely out of bricks, rock and cement, with no metal used in its construction.
 It was an engineering feat back in those days.
 With its 91 meters height and beautiful arches, this became a very popular photo spot over the years.
 There are a few places to view the bridge from, with the most popular being from the actual bridge itself and below from the tea plantation.
 Visiting the Nine Arches Bridge is absolutely one of the must things to do in Ella Sri Lanka!
 It’s free of charge and you don’t need a guide to get there.

 Read everything about the Nine Arch Bridge in this complete guide

 For the ones who seek a little adventure and spectacular views, the hike up to the summit of Ella rock is a vantage point you don’t want to miss out on!
-The hike is free of charge, but be aware that there might be touts along the way that says you’re going the wrong way, or who tries to direct you to the ‘correct’ route.
-Touts do this to make money from you as your guide.
+The hike is free of charge, but if you don’t want to have the hassle of finding your way or getting lost, then booking a guided hike of Ella Rock is recommended.